SiliconLabs/wiseconnect/examples/si91x_soc/soc_fw_fallback/sl_si91x_m4_updater/readme.md

 ## Purpose/Scope

 This application fetches the M4 application address from flash.
 If a valid address is obtained from slot information, it jumps to the M4 application; otherwise, it enters an infinite loop in case of failure.

+## Note
+A/B firmware update functionality requires a special MBR and Patch to be preloaded on the device.
+Ensure these components are correctly loaded before running this example.

 ## Prerequisites/Setup Requirements